 Jalapeno Powder Uses

-You don’t need much either.
-Depending on how daring you are, usually 1/8-1/4 of a teaspoon is where it’s at.
+You donโt need much either.
+Depending on how daring you are, usually 1/8-1/4 of a teaspoon is where itโs at.
 Nice thing about making this yourself is you really can adjust the heat level to your liking.
-In case you have never worked with these before the seeds are where the spicy is.

 If you remove them all they will still have the great flavor you love but become quite mild in nature.
 Leave them all in for a spicier addition, or leave some for medium heat.
 Take your pick.
 Very similar to hatch chiles really, except those have a membrane you have to get rid of too.

-- Preheat oven to 200 F and line a baking sheet with parchment paper.
+- Preheating oven and lining a baking sheet with parchment paper so they donโt stick.

-- Pulse to grind until they are as fine as you’d like them to be.
+- Pulse to be as fine as youโd like.

 How Hot is Jalapeno Powder?

-You would use these same steps with any other chili peppers you wanted to make into a powder recipe of sorts.
-Just use your favorite peppers, adjust how many seeds are left in, slice fine, bake at 200 so they dry.
-It will take a few hours for most hot peppers to get hard.
+You would use these same steps with any other hot peppers you wanted to make into a powder recipe of sorts.
+Just use your favorite peppers, adjust how many seeds are left in, slice fine and bake.

 Equipment